-With our Allegretto Wave by Wavelight laser technology, EEC has started performing a true ‘No Touch / All laser / No Flap’ laser vision correction procedure, called Trans-Epithelial Surface Treatment
+With our Allegretto Wave by Wavelight laser technology, EEC now has the capabilities to do a true ‘No Touch / All laser / No Flap’ laser vision correction procedure, called Trans-Epithelial Surface Treatment

-This new technique is self explanatory in its description; it doesn’t involve any equipments or machines touching the cornea.
+This technique doesn’t involve any equipments or machines touching the cornea.
 The cornea is a transparent curved lens at the front of the eye.
 With a new devised algorithm, the technique makes use of the excimer laser to ablate the epithelium (top skin layer of the corneal) and subsequently the additional laser ablation to reshape the cornea to correct the degree.

 “No Touch All-Laser Epi-LASIK” can be used with the full range of customised laser eye surgery treatment options offered by the Allegretto Wave by Wavelight laser including wavefront optimised/guided or topography guided, depending on the needs of each patient.

 Refractive surgery by use of laser correction is performed in one of two ways